Bug #1545

 Things get a bit more complicated when you are contributing plug-in code to the workbench.
 The following rules can be considered "rules of engagement" when using platform UI classes, although from release to release there may be exceptions to these rules:

-Updated by Alexey Khoroshilov about 13 years ago
+Updated by Alexey Khoroshilov over 13 years ago